mozfreddyb/attackanddefense.dev/_posts/2025-04-09-hardening-the-firefox-frontend-with-content-security-policies.md

 ### Interlude: How to replace inline event handlers

 In case you are a Firefox developer, the maintainer of a Firefox fork like the Tor Browser, or just a web developer interested in securing your own website, the following might be relevant to you.
-The process of removing inline event handlers usually involves finding all the places that define an inline event handler like `<button onclick=”buttonClicked()”>` and then replacing this with a call to `addEventListener` from a new JS file.
+The process of removing inline event handlers usually involves finding all the places that define an inline event handler like `<button onclick="buttonClicked()">` and then replacing this with a call to `addEventListener` from a new JS file.
 Roughly like this:

 ```
-let button = document.querySelector(“button”);
+let button = document.querySelector("button");
-button.addEventListener(“click”, buttonClicked);
+button.addEventListener("click", buttonClicked);
 ```

 However there are some important differences to keep in mind between JS code running as inline event handlers and normal event handlers.
 Firstly, it’s possible to `return false;` from the inline event handler, which is equivalent to calling `event.preventDefault()`.
 Also note that `this`, which is `event.currentTarget` for inline event handlers, would change if you replaced it with an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) as an event listener.